 “Of course it worries me.
 I am aware that I am assuming the presidency in an unfavorable condition,” he said.

 Franco reiterated that the impeachment happened within the parameters of the constitution, and pointed to the large margins by which Lugo was voted out of office.

-Despite the cold shoulder from neighboring countries, Franco said he would reach out to explain the legality of Lugo's ouster and seek good relations with other countries.
+Despite the cold shoulder from neighboring countries, Franco said he will reach out and explain the legality of Lugo’s ouster and seeks to have good international relations.

-He said his goal was for his presidency to be recognized internationally by the time he hands over to the next president in 2013.
+His goal is for Paraguay to be recognized internationally by the time he hands the government over to the next president next year, he said.

-The United States reacted in a more neutral manner.
+The United States also weighed in a more neutral manner.

 “We urge all Paraguayans to act peacefully, with calm and responsibility, in the spirit of Paraguay’s democratic principles,” State Department spokeswoman Darla Jordan said.